billhong6981/holberton-system_engineering-devops/README.md

 create a file name exact that \\*\\\'"HolbertonSchool"\\'\\\*$\\?\\*\\*\\*\\*\\*\:\) 8-cwd_state--a script that a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 9-duplicate_last_line--a script that duplicates the last line of the file iacta 10-no_more_js--a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11-directories--a script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted.